Do you know what it means to get more clicks on your headlines?

 Always remember to add a number into your headlines whenever possible.

-Not only numbers are more visually appealing, there are proven and data-driven facts that headlines with numbers perform better than those which don’t have any numbers.
+Not only numbers are more visually appealing, but there are also proven and data-driven facts that headlines with numbers perform better than those which don’t have any numbers.

 Here’s another optimization technique you can use, including an odd number in your headlines rather than even number.